lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

         - **Item Matrix (V)**: $V_{iv'}$ Represents latent features of items.
         - Both of these matrices are based on the dimensions of $M_{ui}$ that get turned into $U_{uv'}$ and $V_{iv'}$
     - The embeddings learned from decomposing $M$ gives us two new matrices, where the dot product $U_{uv'} \cdot I_{iv'}^T$ gives us ***an approximation*** of $M$
-        - To break this down, it means we can have 2 smaller matrices that we can pick and choose row / column pairs from to get the original matrix, which helps us to speed up queries and reduce memory footprint
+        - To break this down, it means you can have 2 smaller matrices that you can pick and choose row / column pairs from to get the original matrix, which helps us to speed up queries and reduce memory footprint
     - The product of these two matrices approximates the original matrix.

 2. **Latent Features**: